The simple PHP photo gallery

 chmod 777 resources/cache

-Enable debugging by setting the enable_debugging option in resources/galleryConfig.ini to true,
+Enable debugging by setting the enable_debugging

 try loading your gallery in a web browser then inspect the debug.log file in your cache directory for any errors.